1955 Giro d'Italia

 The 1955 Giro d'Italia was the 38th edition of the Giro d'Italia, one of cycling's Grand Tours.
 The Giro started off in Milan on 14 May with a 163 km flat stage and concluded back in Milan with a 141 km relatively flat mass-start stage on 5 June.
 Fourteen teams entered the race, which was won by Italian Fiorenzo Magni of the Nivea-Fuchs team.
 Second and third respectively were Italian riders Fausto Coppi and Gastone Nencini.

 In the 20th stage, arriving in San Pellegrino Terme, Magni and Coppi attacked Gastone Nencini (who was leading the general classification) taking advantage of a puncture he suffered in an unpaved road section.
 Coppi won the stage (his last victory in the Giro) and Magni took the lead in the general classification.

 Teams

+In December 1954 when the initial plans for the 1955 edition were announced, the organization announced they would invite ten Italian based teams and six foreign teams: France, Switzerland, Belgium, the Netherlands, Spain and England whom by December had confirmed participation.
+Belgium, Spain, Switzerland, the Netherlands, and France, after missing the previous edition, sent teams to compete in the race.
 Fourteen teams were invited by the race organizers to participate in the 1955 edition of the Giro d'Italia.
+The Spanish team missed the pre-race ceremony because they missed their flight into Milan and had to take a train into the city.
 Each team sent a squad of seven riders, which meant that the race started with a peloton of 98 cyclists.
 From the riders that began the race, 72 made it to the finish in Milan.

+The 1955 Giro was run with national teams and trade teams.
+Most national teams were sponsored by Italian companies for the duration of the Giro.

-The teams entering the race were:
+The national teams entering the race were: